docsforadobe/after-effects-scripting-guide/docs/project.rst

 **Description**

-The project’s XMP metadata, stored as RDF (XML-based).
+The project's XMP metadata, stored as RDF (XML-based).
 For more information on XMP, see the JavaScript Tools Guide.

 **Type**